 Graduates from foreign medical schools will be considered and all visa subtypes are supported.
 (The University of Virginia sponsors J1 Visas.)
 We require that the PGY-1 year be completed in the U.S.

-Interviews will be held on January 9th and January 15th, 2015.
+Interviews will be held on January 15th and 21st of 2016.
 Applicants should plan to arrive the evening prior to their interview to have dinner with our residents.

 For information on housestaff benefits, credentialing requirements, and other important information, please visit the UVA Graduate Medical Education web site.